opsone-ch/documentation/services/globalrepo.rst

 Globalrepo Service
 ==================

-The globalrepo service is used, to checkout any refresh Git repository into a folder.
+The globalrepo service is used to checkout and refresh a Git repository.

 Options
 -------